-All appeals must be submitted within two weeks from the date the student received notification that his/her financial aid has been terminated.
+All appeals must be submitted within the timeline indicated in their financial aid suspension letter.
 The Committee's decision is final.

 REFUND POLICY

 Refund of Institutional Tuition, Room and Board Charges

 LMU operates with an annual budget developed through advance planning built around the institutional mission and goals, including financial obligations to faculty and others who provide necessary services essential for operation.
 In the event a student drops one or more classes, withdraws, or is administratively dismissed from the University for disciplinary or financial reasons after registration is completed and prior to the end of a semester of enrollment, the student's eligibility for a refund of tuition and/or room and board will be pro-rated as indicated by refund policy.
 A student must complete a Change of Schedule form, obtained from the Office of the Registrar for dropping one or more classes.
 Any situation in which all classes are dropped is considered to be a withdrawal from the University.
 Any notification of withdrawal and request of refund must be made in writing.
 Should the student fail to officially withdraw, all semester charges will become immediately due and payable.